sbui-dev/job-worker/DESIGN.md

 # Job Worker

 Job Worker consists of three parts: the job library, the grpc client, and the grpc server.
-These three components will allow a user to remotely issue Linux commands to be ran on a server.
+These three components together will allow a user to remotely issue Linux commands to be ran on a GRPC server.

+For this project, there will be no blacklist/whitelist of commands that a client can issue the server to run.
+Normally, this would be a major security flaw as it would allow anyone who has access to the client to run anything they wish, which can end up destorying the server.

 ## Job Library
-The job library is responsible for executing Linux commands (i.e. `ls`) via os.exec function calls and also responsible for cpu, memory, and disk io limits via Linux's cgroup.
-All output will be logged to disk in order for concurrent access to a process's output.
+The job library is responsible for executing Linux commands (i.e. `ls`) via os.exec function calls and also is responsible for cpu, memory, and disk io limits via Linux's cgroup.
+All output will be stored in a buffer in memory in order for concurrent access to a process's output.

-For this project, there will be no blacklist/whitelist of commands that a client can issue the server to run.
-Normally, this would be a major security flaw as it would allow anyone who has access to the client to run anything they wish on the server.

 ### Library Interface

 The following will be exported funcs to be used by the server

 ```
+// StartJob starts a job by executing the command
+// input: the name of the user and command to run
+// output: response containing job output and id; error if any
 (j *JobWorker) StartJob(username, command string) (response, error)

+// StopJob stops a job using the id sent in
+// input: id of job
+// output: error if any; nil respresents success
 (j *JobWorker) StopJob(id string) error

+// QueryJob shows job status and stream output
+// input: id of job
+// output: response containing job output and id; error if any
 (j *JobWorker) QueryJob(id string) (response, error)
 ```